-How To Escape a Single Quote With Presto
+How to Presto Escape a Single Quote

 In reality there will be some occasions when you need to use a quote character in your data, in your query, or in result sets, but you want the SQL interpreter to treat the quote as “just another character”, as opposed a quote which has special meaning – namely to denote a string literal in most SQL dialects.
 This is called escaping a character.